GOKU-Instinct/Codefoxie-coding-challenge/README.md

 ## My Assumptions:

-1. the no. of containers present in the truck is equal to the no. of vareities of bears given.
+1. the no. of containers present in the truck is equal to the no. of vareities of beers given.
-2. no. of halts will be given
+2. duration of journey will be given
-3. the temperature reading of each container will be provided at each halt.
+3. the temperature reading of each container will be provided at each second of the journey.
 4. Inputs:

-	n -> no. of varieties of bears
+	n -> no. of varieties of beers

-	range[n] -> range of suitable temperature for different varieties of bear
+	range[n] -> range of suitable temperature for different varieties of beer

-	q -> no . of halts/ stopages where the truck going to stop and temperature of containers may change
+	q -> no. of seconds truck tarvels from start to destination

-	X -> an array denoting the reading of temperature sensors of each container at all halts.
+	X -> an array denoting the reading of temperature sensors of each container at each second.

 5.Output:

-	A warning is generated at each halt for specific containers if their temperature goes out of the suitable range of the bear, otherwise a msg is displayed to tell that all things are fine inside.
+	A warning is generated at each second for specific containers if their temperature goes out of the suitable range of the beer, otherwise a msg is displayed to tell that all things are fine inside.

 ## Sample Input: